fenago/deep-learning-time-series-forecasting/chapter_07/Lab2.md

 represents multiple time steps of one variable.
 Nevertheless, there are subtle and important differences in the way the training data is prepared.
 In this section, we will demonstrate the case of developing a multi-step forecast model using a vector model.
-Before we look at the specifics of the model, let’s first look at the preparation of data for multi-step forecasting.
+Before we look at the specifics of the model, let's first look at the preparation of data for multi-step forecasting.

 #### Data Preparation